Published January 3, 2026 · Updated July 12, 2026

 What sweetener works best for baking this crisp?

 Monk fruit sweetener is the top choice because it measures one-to-one like sugar, has no aftertaste, and has zero glycemic impact.
 Erythritol and allulose also work well.
-Avoid stevia for baking, since it can develop a bitter taste when heated.
+Avoid stevia for baking, since it can develop a bitter taste when heated, and check the label for dextrose or maltodextrin fillers.

 Can I use other fruits instead of pears?

 Yes.
 Apples work beautifully as a one-to-one swap, and a mix of apples and pears is lovely too.
-Choose firm fruit that holds its shape during baking, and keep the cranberries, since they add the tartness that balances the dish.
+Choose firm fruit that holds its shape during baking, and keep the cranberries and berries, since they add the tartness and fiber that balance the dish.

 How do I keep the topping crunchy?

 Two things matter.
 First, freeze the topping for at least 15 minutes before baking so the cold butter sets up a crumbly texture.
-Second, bake the crisp uncovered so steam escapes instead of softening the top.
+Second, bake the crisp uncovered so that steam escapes rather than softening the top.
+Letting it cool fully also helps it firm up.

 This is the dessert that lets everyone at the table dig in, including guests keeping an eye on their blood sugar.
-Warm, spiced, and crowned with a crunchy topping, it proves a diabetic-friendly crisp can be the one people ask you to bring again.
+Warm, spiced, and crowned with a crunchy topping, it proves that a lower-glycemic crisp can be the one people ask you to bring again.

 Medical Disclaimer: The nutritional information provided in this article is for informational purposes only.
 While we strive for accuracy, individual responses to foods vary.
 Always consult with your healthcare provider or registered dietitian about dietary changes.